-Microsoft Office applications has lot of hidden features.
-AutoCorrect is one such feature we use every day without making much use of it.
-In this article, let us explain how to use AutoCorrect and Math AutoCorrect and create custom AutoCorrect shortcut.
+Microsoft Office applications have lot of hidden features.
+AutoCorrect is one such feature and many users do not aware of it.
+In this article, let us explain how to use AutoCorrect and Math AutoCorrect and create custom AutoCorrect shortcuts.
+Do not confuse this with AutoRecover function which is useful for recovering unsaved documents.

 What is AutoCorrect?